 Federal Holidays

-What Are Federal Holidays?
+What are Federal Holidays?

-How Many Federal Holidays Are There?
+How Many Federal Holidays Are There in the US?

-Currently, there are eleven recognized federal holidays in the United States.
+Currently, there are 11 recognized federal holidays in the United States.

 These holidays hold special significance and are observed nationwide.

-However, it is important to note that federal holidays can evolve, and more may be added in the future because the creation of federal holidays is a dynamic process that responds to society's changing needs and values.
-For example, in 2021, Juneteenth became the newest federal holiday, celebrating the end of slavery in the United States.
+However, it’s important to note that federal holidays can evolve, and more may be added.
+Creating a federal holiday is a dynamic process that responds to society’s changing needs and values.

 - New Year's Day (January 1)

-- Memorial Day (Last Monday in May)
+- Memorial Day (May 26)

-- Juneteenth (June 19)
+- Juneteenth National Independence Day (June 19)

 - Independence Day (July 4)

-- Labor Day (First Monday in September)
+- Labor Day (September 1)

-- Columbus Day (Second Monday in October)
+- Columbus Day (October 13)

 - Veterans Day (November 11)

-- Thanksgiving Day (Fourth Thursday in November)
+- Thanksgiving Day (November 27)

 - Christmas Day (December 25)